colinbazzano/grokking-algorithms/Notes/Exercises.md

 8.8 No. You can figure this out, and it won't grow in input size.

 9.1 Yes.
 The MP3 player is 1lb and worth 1000 and if you combine all 3 1lb items, you cannot use your space to max capacity.
 And the 3lb items total to \$4500.

+9.2 Taking the Water, Food, and Camera is the best combination.